tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 cloud provider.
 A later enhancement may allow O-SAC to provide this information through an API.

-If the tenant wishes to remove a host from their HostPool, then they will update their HostPool specification to reduce the number of Hosts of a resource class.
+If the tenant wishes to remove a host from their HostPool, then they will update their HostPool specification to reduce the number of Hosts of a resource class, resulting in the following CR.
 The reconciliation process will remove an arbitrary Host of that resource class from the HostPool:

     apiVersion: o-sac.openshift.io/v1alpha1
     kind: HostPool
     metadata:
       name: examplehostpool
     spec:
-      hostRequests:
+      hostSets:
+        workers:
-      - resourceClass: fc430
+          resourceClass: fc430
           replicas: 1
+        gpus:
-      - resourceClass: h100
+          resourceClass: h100
           replicas: 1
       selector:
         matchLabels:
           hostPoolUID: 66b8ed6f-1af2-4892-ac12-47bd47dacd40